 Joshua Barron holds an MDiv from Emmanuel Christian Seminary and is pursuing a PhD in World Christianity at Nairobi Evangelical Graduate School of Theology.
 He ministers with his wife, Ruth, in the Community Christian Churches of Kenya, as well as the Maasai Discipleship Training Institute and the Community Christian Bible Training Institute.

 Lynn H. Cohick holds a PhD in New Testament and Christian Origins from the University of Pennsylvania and is Provost/Dean and Professor of New Testament at Denver Seminary.
-Her several publications include Women in the World of the Earliest Christians: Illuminating Ancient Ways of Life (Baker Academic 2009), commentaries on Ephesians (Cascade 2010), Philippians (Zondervan 2013), and Romans (Abingdon 2011), the widely-used textbook The New Testament in Antiquity (with co-author Gary Burge, Zondervan 2010), and Christian Women in the Patristic World (with co-author Amy Brown Hughes, Baker Academic 2017).
-She has published approximately forty essays and articles.
+Her publications include Women in the World of the Earliest Christians (Baker Academic 2009) and Christian Women in the Patristic World (with co-author Amy Brown Hughes, Baker Academic 2017), as well as several commentaries and a long list of essays and journal articles.
 Dr. Cohick holds membership in the North American Patristics Society, the Society of Biblical Literature, the Evangelical Theological Society, and the Institute for Biblical Research.

-Havilah Dharamraj is Academic Dean and Professor of Old Testament at South Asia Institute of Advanced Christian Studies (SAIACS) in Bangalore, India.
+Havilah Dharamraj is the Head of the Department of Biblical Studies at the South Asia Institute of Advanced Christian Studies (SAIACS) in Bangalore, India.
 Her academic degrees include an MS in biochemistry, an MA in Christianity, and a PhD from the University of Durham, UK.
-In addition to various academic articles, she is author of the books, Altogether Lovely: A Thematic and Intertextual Reading of the Song of Songs (Fortress 2018) and A Prophet Like Moses?: A Narrative-Theological Reading of the Elijah Stories (Paternoster 2011), as well as an editor of South Asia Bible Commentary: A One-Volume Commentary on the Whole Bible (Zondervan 2015).
-Dr. Dharamraj has served on the Committee on Bible Translation for the New International Version of the Bible.
+In addition to various academic articles, she is author of the books, Ruth: A Pastoral and Contextual Commentary (Langham 2019), Altogether Lovely: A Thematic and Intertextual Reading of the Song of Songs (Fortress 2018), and A Prophet Like Moses?: A Narrative-Theological Reading of the Elijah Stories (Paternoster 2011), as well as an editor of South Asia Bible Commentary: A One-Volume Commentary on the Whole Bible (Zondervan 2015).
+With a keen interest in storytelling, she promotes the use of the various Indian storytelling traditions for preaching and teaching.